 Today I spent most of the day reflecting since there are no words to fully explained what happened.
 The experience was more emotional than visual, although the visual aspect was so intense that I cried since I with gratitude.
 I still am.
 I have been thanking everything since then.

-I am in the perfect place to spend two weeks at Vision Quest.
+I am in the perfect place.

 I have an accent when I speak Spanish.
 My accent shows that I am not a native Spanish speaker, however, Spanish is the 1st language I learned.
 Then I learned German.
 Then I learned English, eventually I lost my Spanish accent.
 Having an gringo father will do that, as I lived in gringo neighborhoods growing up with my entrepreneur parents.
 You would not know this unless you knew since I was born.
 I have been in Ecuador for a month and have to explain where I am from to people of Ecuador, not to the tourist because they assume I am Ecuadorean.